-Neediness is defined in the dictionary as wanting or desiring affection, attention, or reassurance to an excessive degree.
-A person can identify whether they struggle with neediness by evaluating if the quality of their existence depends on these feelings being constantly affirmed.
-In other words, they will have a tendency to feel very unsettled if any one of the three feelings (affection, attention, or reassurance) are not continuously validated.
+Neediness is described in the dictionary as wanting or desiring affection, attention, or reassurance to an excessive degree.
+A person can identify whether they struggle with neediness by evaluating if the quality of their existence depends on being constantly affirmed.
+In other words, they will have a tendency to feel unsettled if any one of the three feelings (affection, attention, or reassurance) are not continuously validated.
 When these feelings are supported they feel secure–but only for the moment.
 As time elapses, they once again, feel an overwhelming desire to have these needs met.

 A person who struggles with neediness will, also, notice that the people around them begin to pull away as they attempt to meet these expectations, but soon find the need too all-consuming.
 The pattern of relationships that crumble due to this struggle is recognizable.
 However, the needy person internalizes it as rejection, which compounds their need for further affirmation.
 Many times this can provoke the other party to become hostile.
-It is not unusual for abusive relationships to form or become a pattern in the life of a needy person.
+It is not unusual for unhealthy relationships to form or become a pattern in the life of a needy person.
 Neediness never rests, and it often leaves a person with feelings of emptiness and desperation.

 There are many reasons that this “black hole” may set up shop in the heart of a person.
 It could be anything from disposition, compulsion, inclination to emotional deprivation.
 If a person has been deprived of nurturing or given indulgent nurturing, the result may be the same: an excessive sense of need.
 There are also emotional components that can play a part in this struggle including insecurity, depression, and anxiety.